 The Importance of SEO in Marketing

-Because the first page of search results are so important, it follows that SEO is a critical part of any marketing efforts.
-After all, if you don’t get the eyeballs on Google it will be much more difficult to make sales.
+Because the first page of search results are so important, it follows that SEO campaigns are a critical part of any marketing efforts and long-term strategy.
+After all, if you don’t get the eyeballs on Google, it will be much more difficult to make sales.
 While search engine results aren’t the only way to reach potential customers, they are one of the more convenient ways the vast majority of people find products and companies.
 Combined with social media marketing, organic search drives a massive number of sales across the Web.
 This is becoming especially prevalent as the role of print and mass media advertising is in decline.

-11. Among enterprise-level businesses, at least 45% have an SEO budget of $20,000 or more monthly.
-Obviously enterprise-level businesses already have a large marketing budget, but it is also a good benchmark to compare your own SEO budgets to as you work to improve your ranking in a search algorithm.
+Obviously, enterprise-level businesses already have a large marketing budget, but it is also a good benchmark to compare your own SEO budgets to as you work to improve your ranking in a search algorithm.

 The Importance of Google

-You know Google is important just by listening to how people recommend that others find information.
+You know Google is important, just by listening to how people recommend that others find information.
 “Google it” is one of the more common sayings when facts and figures are being debated.
 Alternately, moms use “Dr. Google” to try and find out if the family physician should be consulted or the kids kept home from school.
 Students of all levels use Google to find information to complete class assignments.
-In other words, just by our knowledge of everyday behavior it is evident that Google plays an important part in everyday life.
-However, statistics also confirm this finding.
+In other words, just by our knowledge of everyday behavior, it is evident that Google plays an important part in everyday life.
+However, search engine statistics also confirm this finding.

-18. Google-owned devices and websites account for 94% of internet searches as of June 2019.
+18. Google-owned devices and websites account for 94% of internet searches. (source)

-19. Every second, internet users type more than 74,000 search terms into Google.
-While a lot of people are reading emails are scrolling through social media, the sheer amount of searches on Google gives every business a chance to be found.
+This daily search volume is practically unthinkable.
+While a lot of people are reading emails and scrolling through social media, the sheer amount of searches on Google gives every business a chance to be found.

 What Works in SEO?

-In part because it is so competitive, it’s difficult to get the results needed through SEO techniques.
+In part because it is so competitive, it’s difficult to get the results needed through SEO techniques and keyword rankings alone.
 As soon as new algorithm changes are announced, SEO experts rush to find out how to change web text for maximum results using long-form content, sites, and social networks.
-This isn’t surprising considering how much money can be made with correct SEO techniques on websites.
-However, this also means that things which worked a couple years ago might be obsolete.
+This isn’t surprising, considering how much money can be made with correct SEO techniques on websites.
+However, this also means that things which worked a couple of years ago might be obsolete.
 One example of this is keyword stuffing which, while once useful, now works against you according to content marketing statistics.
 Another consideration is the extent to which your text matches search intent.
 Fortunately, statistics still can give us a picture of what works and what doesn’t.

-21. When long-tail keyword searches are made, users click through 3-5% more often than the average click-through rate when generic terms are used.
+22. When long-tail keyword searches are made, users click through 3-5% more often than the average click-through rate when generic terms are used. (source)

 Effective SEO Strategies

-With all of these statistics favoring the use of SEO, you’re probably wondering what is most likely to be effective.
+With all of these statistics favoring the use of SEO trends and best practices, you’re probably wondering what is most likely to be effective.
 While hiring an SEO specialist or paying for consultants is a smart move to tackle some of the biggest challenges involved in improving your brand’s approach to SEO, it’s important to understand some of the basics.
 These statistics will help you understand what your SEO person is doing and why.
 It will also help you allocate resources more effectively.

-25. Proper headlines and title tags are the most important factor for SEO, according to 36% of SEO experts.
-Obviously there is a lot more that goes into SEO, but it goes without saying that it all starts with your content and then technical on page optimization in these key areas.
+Obviously, there is a lot more that goes into SEO, but it goes without saying that it all starts with your content and then technical on-page optimization in these key areas.